James-LG/Skyscraper/README.md

 Skyscraper is capable of parsing XPath strings and applying them to HTML documents.

+Below is a basic xpath example.
 Please see the [docs](https://docs.rs/skyscraper/latest/skyscraper/xpath/index.html) for more examples.

 ```rust
 use skyscraper::html;